JAlcocerT/Home-Lab/README.md

 # Home-Lab

-A collection of 150+ docker-compose for your HomeLab.
+A collection of 300+ docker-compose configurations for your HomeLab.

 ```sh
 #find ~/Desktop/IT/Home-Lab -mindepth 1 -maxdepth 2 -type d | wc -l